 Traditions and Celebrations

-Throughout the year at Heritage, we gather to celebrate as a community the many cycles and seasons that comprise our lives.
+Throughout the year at Heritage, we gather (either physically or online) to celebrate as a community the many cycles and seasons that comprise our lives.

 As an integral part of our worship tradition, we celebrate the many stages of this life – from the dedication of babies, to the “age of reason” in elementary school; from the “coming of age” of adolescents, to graduations from high school, college and beyond; from the marriage of two adults who are entering into a lifelong covenant with one another, to the memorial service that finally honors and celebrates a life well-lived.

-Another aspect of our worship tradition is the inclusion of annual and seasonal celebrations – from the boisterous “Ingathering Sunday” in early fall, to the contemplative candlelight of the Christmas Eve service; from springtime observances of the renewal of life such as Easter and “Flower Communion,” to the fiery dance that marks the Summer Solstice.
+Another aspect of our worship tradition is the inclusion of annual and seasonal celebrations.
+During times when the church building is open to large, in-person gathering, these celebrations range from the boisterous “Ingathering Sunday” in early fall, to the contemplative candlelight of the Christmas Eve service; from springtime observances of the renewal of life such as Easter and “Flower Communion,” to the fiery dance that marks the Summer Solstice.
 In between, we have rituals and celebrations to welcome new members, to mark holidays and to recognize rites of passage.
-We gather every Sunday morning and at other times throughout the year in an ongoing creation and re-creation of our open, affirming religious community that honors the diverse spiritual paths represented within our congregation.
+We gather (physically or online) every Sunday morning and at other times throughout the year in an ongoing creation and re-creation of our open, affirming religious community that honors the diverse spiritual paths represented within our congregation.

 The Seasons of Life